jayflo/vim-skip/README.markdown

 * ``anywhere --gs--> 1/2 --s--> 1``
 * ``anywhere --gs--> 1/2 --S--> 0``

-This mode may seem awkward, but it has its advantages.
+This mode may seem awkward, but it may be the most advantageous.
 In normal mode, the cursor jumps across the center quickly,  and becomes more accurate near the ends.
-But one could argue that "around the center" is where a mid-range motion should spend its time.
-Split mode solves the "center" problem, but movement is slowed due to the line being "chopped in half".
+But one could argue the movement "near the center" should be a mid-range movement's forte'.
+Split mode allows movement near the center to be more precise, but movement is slowed due to the line being "chopped in half".

 Anti mode, on the other hand, has a hard time getting to the ends of the line (unless you commonly start from ``1/2`` and keep ``g:vimskip_multiplier=0.5``) where we already have ``$`` and ``0`` at our disposal.
-Find a sweet spot for ``g:vimskip_multiplier`` in this mode could make it the most efficient of the modes.
+Finding a personal "sweet spot" for ``g:vimskip_multiplier`` in this mode could make it the most efficient of the modes since it can be configured to have the cursor spend most of its time in the middle half of the line.
+For example, ``g:vimskip_multiplier=0.75`` will *always* skip your cursor into the middle half ``[1/4,3/4]`` of the line.
+In general, setting ``0.5 < g:vimskip_multiplier <= 0.75`` will produce the best results.

 Options
 =======